R00tB33rMan/FilterPlus/README.md

 # Bee

-Bee is an experimental fork of [Petal][petal]* that fulfils most of Minecraft server needs!
+Bee is an experimental fork of [Petal][petal]* that aims to fill the gaps of upstream!

 <sub>*Bee's base is [Purpur][purpur] but with stashed Petal patches to get a faster upstream.
 (Thanks to the [Purpur Discord][contactpurpur] support!)</sub>

 ## Disclaimers

+- **This project is experimental and is reserved for advanced and aware users.**

 - Bee was originally a private fork that I made public after experiencing some demand, but I will update it and use patches for my purposes.